Kena-Njonge/osync/README.md

 ## Roadmap

-- Inclusion of ignore-file logic like .gitignore, possible unification to keep file and dir ignoring under .gitignore, this does not affect the .vault-directorits, which serves a different purporse.
+- Inclusion of ignore-file logic like .gitignore, possible unification to keep file and dir ignoring under .gitignore, this does not affect the .vault-directories, which serves a different purpose.
 - Full refactor to streamline the code structure and configuration story.
 - Potential support for non-SSH transports (open to feedback).
 - Friendlier surface area around the `.vault-directories` ledger and automation hooks.